SerenityOS/serenity/Base/usr/share/man/man7/Audio-subsystem.md

 application should ever need to write to a device in `/dev/audio` directly, except for special cases in which AudioServer is not present.

-As with all system servers, AudioServer provides an IPC interface on `/tmp/user/%uid/portal/audio`, with `%uid` being the uid of the current user.
+As with all system servers, AudioServer provides an IPC interface on `/tmp/session/%sid/portal/audio`, with `%sid` being the current login session id.
 For specifics on how to talk to AudioServer, the IPC interface specifications are the best source of information.
 For controlling mixer functionality, clients have the ability to obtain and change their own volume, or the main volume and mute state.